Leveraging Our Experience

 When A Business Or Professional Practice Is Part Of Marital Assets

-If divorce is on the horizon and you or your spouse owns a business or professional practice, that entity will be part of the assets that you must divide.
+If divorce is on the horizon and you or your spouse owns a business or professional practice, that entity will very likely be part of the assets that you must divide.
 Will you keep the business intact and give one spouse more of some other assets, such as a home or retirement accounts?
 Or will both of you sell your interests in the business and split the proceeds?
 These are a couple of ways to approach the matter of business ownership and divorce, but they are not the only ones.

 Completing The Process As Painlessly As Possible